runfinch/finch-daemon/docs/debug.md

 > Similarly to adding the command line option for a local run of finch-daemon, any systemd service file can also be modified to include the `--debug-addr` option.

-Once you have configured the debug address you can send a `GET` to the `/debug/pprof/profile` endpoint to receive a CPU profile of the snapshotter.
+Once you have configured the debug address you can send a `GET` to the `/debug/pprof/profile` endpoint to receive a CPU profile of the daemon.
 You can specify an optional argument `seconds` to limit the results to a certain time span:

 ```shell
 curl http://localhost:6060/debug/pprof/profile?seconds=40 > out.pprof